Posted on Friday 30 March 2018

-In 2018, banks are, arguably, a necessary evil.
+Banks are arguably regarded as a necessary evil for modern life.
 Virtually everyone has a bank account.
-In most situations, these accounts are essential for transferring, receiving, and withdrawing funds.
-Nevertheless, banks are inherently flawed and while closing a bank account is ill-advised, exercising certain degrees of caution and pragmatism is highly recommended.
+These accounts are essential for transferring, receiving, and withdrawing funds.
+Nevertheless, banks are inherently flawed and while closing a bank account is ill-advised, you can exercise certain degrees of caution and pragmatism when dealing with banks.

-Despite the aforementioned flaws, keeping somewhat minimal amounts of money in the bank is still a sound judgment call.
-There are still some businesses which do not accept cash payments.
-Therefore, a credit or debit card will be necessary in order to receive certain goods or services.
-Transportation via Lyft/Uber, travel accommodations such as Airbnb, and the purchase of plane tickets are several instances where a credit or debit card is required for payment.
+There are still businesses that do not accept cash payments.
+Therefore, a credit or debit card will be necessary to receive certain goods and services.
+Transportation via Lyft/Uber, travel accommodations such as Airbnb, and the purchase of plane tickets all require payment through your credit or debit card.

 Banks should be viewed and treated as necessary evils.
-While some people may view banks as virtually secure, this is not as accurate as most would like to think.
-Ultimately, the decision lies with each individual; however, most people usually feel the inclination to protect and preserve their earnings.
+While some people may view banks as virtually secure, there are other alternatives.
+Ultimately, the decision on where to keep money is a matter of preference.
+However, most people usually tend to hold and protect their earnings in multiple ways.

 Authored by Gabrielle Seunagal